 - Registration/Exit Survey: Conducting intake and exit surveys, helping guests navigate the registration lines, running supplies when needed.
 The intake surveys are done electronically on tablets.
 Only volunteers who are comfortable working with a technology should apply for this position.

 - Greeters: Homeless Connect is about respect and inclusion.
 Greeters set the tone, shaking hands with guests as they arrive, ensuring they feel welcome, and directing them to registration.
-Greeters may also be asked to guard doorways/exits, help people to find restrooms, and provide general information about the event.
+Greeters may also be asked to guard doorways/exits, help people to find restrooms, escort guests to registration, hand out water in line ups and provide general information about the event.

 - Guides: Once a guest has registered, a guide meets them and directs them to the services they need.
 A guide is a guest’s host, ensuring they receive the services and information they need.
 Guides walk with guests through the event and help them to find the services they are seeking.
 Guests may want a guide to stay with them for their entire stay at the event, or may not want a guide to help them at all.